 To provide for the construction and operation of Battery Energy Storage Systems and provide standards for the placement, design, construction, monitoring, modification, and removal of energy storage systems.
 The bylaw addresses public safety, protection of the town and private drinking water supplies while minimizing impacts on scenic, natural, and historic resources.
 The bylaw also seeks to also provide adequate financial assurance for the decommissioning of Battery energy Storage Systems.

-VOTE REQUIRED FOR PASSAGE: Requires a two/thirds majority vote
+VOTE REQUIRED FOR PASSAGE Requires a 2/3rds majority vote